vladimiryardan/Taffy-Wiki/Getting-Started.md

 * **Tokens** from the component metadata attribute `taffy:uri` (or `taffy_uri`), defined as `{token_name}` (including the curly braces, see example above) will be extracted from the URI and passed by name to the requested method.
 In addition, all query string parameters (except those defined for framework specific things like debugging and reloading) will also be included in the argument collection sent to the method. <br/><br/>For example: `GET /product/44?color=Blue` will result in the GET method being called on the _**Product** collection_, with the arguments: `{ productId: 44, color: "Blue" }`.<br/><br/>The `productId` parameter is defined by the `taffy:uri` attribute **(set at the component level, not the function level)**, and the `color` parameter is defined as an optional argument to the function, and was provided in the query string.
 It is not possible to put optional parameters in the URI -- they need to be in the query string.

 * The `representationOf` method -- a special method provided by the `taffy.core.resource` parent class -- creates a new object instance capable of serializing your data into the appropriate format.
 A class capable of serializing as JSON using ColdFusion's native serialization functionality is included with the framework and used by default.
 To use a custom representation class on a per-request basis, pass the dot-notation CFC path (or bean id; more on this in [[Bean Factories]]) of your custom representation object as the (optional) 2nd argument to the `representationOf` method.
 You can also override the global default representation class by using [setDefaultRepresentationClass](/atuttle/Taffy/wiki/Index-of-API-Methods).
 See [[Using a Custom Representation Class]] for more details on that.<br/><br/>
   * In some cases, you might not want to return any data and a status code is sufficient (for example, indicating a successful delete).
-For this, the [noData](/atuttle/Taffy/wiki/Index-of-API-Methods) method is available.<br/><br/>
+In this case, use [noData\(\)](/atuttle/Taffy/wiki/Index-of-API-Methods) instead of `representationOf()`.<br/><br/>
   * With either **representationOf** or **noData**, you may optionally use the [withStatus](/atuttle/Taffy/wiki/Index-of-API-Methods) method to set the HTTP status code, and/or the [withHeaders](/atuttle/Taffy/wiki/Index-of-API-Methods) method to add additional headers to the response.
 If you do not include `withStatus(...)`, a default status of 200 will be returned.
 You should familiarize yourself with [[Common API HTTP Status Codes]].

+## A quick Aside

+**Note:** The namespacing of Taffy's metadata attributes, such as `taffy_uri` is supported using two formats: underscores ("taffy_uri"), and colons ("taffy:uri").
+The latter is my preferred style, but not supported in CF9.01 script component syntax \([ColdFusion Bug #86749](http://cfbugs.adobe.com/cfbugreport/flexbugui/cfbugtracker/main.html#bugId=86749)\), which is why the former was added.
+However, if you're writing your components with tags, the colon-syntax is supported.

 # Step 3: Accessing Your API